zhangted/youtube-transcript-gpt/README.md

 2. click 'Load unpacked', and select `youtube-transcript-gpt/build` folder

 ## TODO
-- [ ] handle errors in between request, parsing cycle (more granular error capturing + ui)
+- [x] handle errors in between request, parsing cycle (more granular error capturing + ui)
-- [ ] use streaming fetch (SSE) for better loading ui experience
+- [x] use streaming fetch (SSE) for better loading ui experience
+- [ ] how to deal with / chunk super long transcripts
 - [ ] add option to use openai paid apis instead (alternative to chatgpt)
 - [ ] convert to typescript
 - [ ] add additional context into the query from the youtube page properties